ente-io/ente/README.md

 easier export.
 Background uploads.
 The list goes on.
 And of course, all of this, while being fully end-to-end encrypted.

-Ente Photos is a paid service, but we offer a free trial.
-You can also clone this repository and choose to self host.
+Ente Photos is a paid service, but we offer 5GB of free storage.
+You can also clone this repository and choose to self-host.

 <br />